 To effectively teach independence skills, let’s explore some friendly strategies together:

 And here’s something to consider: empowering guardians through education on ABA principles and strategies can really enhance their ability to support their child’s behavioral goals.
-When parents understand these principles, they can provide better assistance and make informed choices that positively impact their child’s development.
+When parents understand these principles, they can provide and make informed choices that positively impact their child’s development.
 This active involvement not only creates consistency in the young learner's environment but also supports caregivers, reducing stress and improving family dynamics.

 So, let’s take this journey together!
 We’re here to help you every step of the way!